How to Make Money Fast

 Whether you’re a virtual assistant, a freelance writer, or a graphic design pro, you can find freelancing work on Upwork or Amazon’s Mechanical Turk platform.

 You’ll need an internet connection and some free time.
 Unfortunately, these jobs don’t always pay much, but you can choose only the jobs you want.
 Mechanical Turk often pays with Amazon gift cards.

-If you have free time and live in the right place, you could house sit/pet sit through TrustedHousesitters.com and other sites.
+If you have free time and live in the right area, you could house sit or pet sit through one of these sites:

 It’s gotten more difficult to earn a side income from taking stock photos since the market is so saturated, but I still like Foap.com because it’s integrated into your smartphone.

 If a brand manager needs a certain kind of photo for an ad campaign, you can provide it quickly… and for cash.
 Just take a photo and upload it through the iPhone app.

 People who need to buy a property sight unseen have a dilemma: Can they really trust the salesperson to tell them about flaws or downsides?

 They need someone close by to go take a look at the property—whether it’s real estate or a vehicle—and report back.
 You could be that helpful person if you have a smartphone and some extra time.

 WeGoLook.com offers a place to get started.
 They don’t require any qualifications to start with and it’s free to sign up.
 Once you’re registered as a PRO Looker, you start making cash looking at properties, making notes, and taking photos.
 They also have gigs for assessing cars, commercial properties, and land.